tock/tock/doc/Porting.md

 instantiation.
 The best bet is to start from an existing board's `main.rs` file and adapt it.
 Initially, you will likely want to delete most of the capsules and add them slowly as you get things working.

+> Warning: Components are singletons, that is they may not be instantiated multiple
+> times.
+Components should only be instantiated in the reset handler to avoid
+> any multiple instantiations.

 #### Board Support